Stormont parties meet with shadow Northern Ireland secretary Hilary Benn

-Discussions around getting the Stormont Assembly restored dominated shadow secretary of state Hilary Benn’s meeting with Sinn Fein.
+Discussions around getting the Stormont Assembly restored dominates shadow secretary of state Hilary Benn’s meetings with parties

-He is meeting the main political parties at Parliament Buildings across the day.
+On Tuesday he was greeted on arrival at Parliament Buildings in Stormont by Speaker Alex Maskey, before going on to meet the main five parties.

 The visit comes as the Stormont Assembly remains collapsed amid DUP protest action against internal UK trade barriers created by Brexit’s Northern Ireland Protocol.